-Seasonal distribution of Million the mainfall comes during a second second second When the rainfall comes during one year, e.g. all year rainfall round, or mostly in the hot season, or mostly in the cool season, or hardly any at all.
+Seasonal distribution of When the rainfall comes during one year, e.g. all year rainfall round, or mostly in the hot season, or mostly in the cool season, or hardly any at all.
 Snow Soft, light crystals of frozen water that drop from clouds like feathers when the temperature is below 0°C. South Pacific Branch of the ITCZ in the South Pacific, where Trade winds Convergence Zone meet together; extends roughly south-eastwards from 0 PNG.
-Storm surge Zone associated with the eye of a cyclone in which sea 0.00111.001.80 levels are higher.
+Storm surge Zone associated with the eye of a cyclone in which sea levels are higher.
 Torrential rainfall Very heavy rainfall experienced during cyclones or severe storms.
-Trade winds Winds that blow towards the Equator from latitudes of finde winds approximately 30°N and 30°S. Transpiration Release of water vapour to the atmosphere by plants. manspiration Recuse of water vapour to the atmosphere by plants.
-Tropical cyclone Centre of low atmospheric pressure that develops over -1 tropical oceans.
+Trade winds Winds that blow towards the Equator from latitudes of approximately 30°N and 30°S. Transpiration Release of water vapour to the atmosphere by plants. - Tropical cyclone Centre of low atmospheric pressure that develops over 1 5 tropical oceans.
 It is characterized by strong winds, torrential rainfall and a storm surge.
 Underground flow Water that travels underground back to the oceans.
-Onderground now water that travers underground back to the oceans.
 Warm pool Zone of very warm water that occurs near the Equator in 1 the western Pacific, caused when Trade winds push the waters of the Pacific ocean to the west.
 Water cycle or Continuous movement of water on, above and below the hydrologic cycle surface of the Earth along a series of pathways.
-During the ny arologie cycle cycle, water changes between its three states - solid, liquid and gas.
+During the cycle, water changes between its three states - solid, liquid and gas.
 Water vapour Water in the form of a gas.
-It is invisible. water vapour Weather Current atmospheric conditions at a place - temperature, rainfall, wind and humidity, etc. Weather element Feature of the atmosphere that is a part of the weather, e.g. temperature, humidity, wind speed, atmospheric pressure. - · · · · ·
+It is invisible. ······· 0 Weather Current atmospheric conditions at a place - temperature, rainfall, wind and humidity, etc. Weather element Feature of the atmosphere that is a part of the weather, e.g. temperature, humidity, wind speed, atmospheric pressure.